orbeon/orbeon-forms-doc/FAQ-~-Orbeon-Form-Builder-and-Orbeon-Form-Runner.md

 Not reliably, sorry.

+### Can I use Form Builder to create a form, then paste the form into a plain XForms file, and expect it to work?

+No, this is not supported, sorry.
+Forms created with Form Builder require Form Runner to run.
+Form Runner is enabled only for forms published with Form Builder.

 ### Can I customize the appearance of forms I create with Form Builder?

 1. You can change fonts, colors, and other styling by creating your own CSS stylesheet, to [[supplement or override the default CSS|Form-Runner-~-Configuration-properties#adding-your-own-css]].